Stingray Country

-Stingray Country is a Canadian English language discretionary specialty channel owned by Stingray Digital.
+Stingray Country is a Canadian English language discretionary specialty channel owned by Stingray Group.
 The channel broadcasts music videos relating to country music.

 History

 The channel launched on May 13, 2019 on Roku; later launching on January 15, 2020, on Bell-owned television systems including Bell Satellite, Bell Aliant, and Bell Fibe TV, replacing Stingray Juicebox.
 The channel's launch followed CMT's decision in 2017 to stop playing music videos, leaving no dedicated channel for country music videos to air on Canadian television.

 Over a month after its launch on Canadian television service providers, Stingray Group announced its official launch on February 18, 2020, noting it has since increased its coverage by launching on additional providers including Eastlink, Cogeco, Shaw Direct, Telus, Comwave, and Vidéotron.

 Programming

 Since the channels launch, its programming has exclusively been music video programs, primarily featuring videos released during the 1990s to current day.

 Current programs airing on the channel include: